rogu2/peeps-api/README.md

 #### Prerequisites
 + This front-end is optimized for the Google Chrome browser, but may work elsewhere.
-+ Any text editor will do.
-The 2JAR team used Atom, which makes development easier.
++ This app was developed with Visual Studio, however, any currently supported text editor will work just fine.

 #### Installing
 + Fork and clone the respository locally
 + Navigate to the respository locally and run npm install
-+ To test locally, run grunt serve
-+ You will also need to set up the Photo Jar Server.
-See further installation instructions on its repo: https://github.com/2jar/photo-jar-api
++ You will also need to set up the Peeps Server.
+See further installation instructions on its repo: https://github.com/rogu2/peeps-api

 #### Front-end Deployment
 + Merge down to your master branch
 + Push to your remote
-+ Then run grunt deploy
++ Then run npm run start

 ## User Stories
 As a user I would like to...